 Inside Sonoff POW R2

 The layout is slightly changed, as both Input and Output feed the box from the same side.
-I’m not a fan of this solution, the way the live wires has to be connected is not ideal.
+I’m not a fan of this solution, the way live wires have to be connected is not ideal.
 You will end up crossing the live and neutral lines to make the connection.

 It’s nice to see ITEAD exposing the dev pins once again for tinkering.
 The following pins are accessible directly from the PCB: